 Our computer system keeps a watch on all renewals.
-Our standard routines include sending you a first warning four months before the renewal fee is due and a second warning two months later (one month before the deadline), requesting your confirmation that the renewal fee should be paid.
+Our standard routines include sending you a first warning three months before the renewal fee is due and a second warning two months later (one month before the deadline), requesting your confirmation that the renewal fee should be paid.
 For clients who so wish, we automatically pay all renewal fees unless we are specifically instructed not to pay.

 If we receive no payment instructions before the deadline, the renewal fee will not be paid.
 However, the design registration remains active if the fee and a penalty fee is paid within six months of the ordinary deadline.
 Immediately after the expiration of the ordinary deadline, we will send you a penalty warning and follow up with a reminder one month before the six-month term expires.

-Infringements, Reviews & Invalidity Suits (Norway)
+Infringements, Reviews & Invalidity Suits

-If a third party infringes your Norwegian design registration, we can ask this party to cease his/her activities or alternatively negotiate a license agreement or even sell the design registration, should you so desire.
+Infringements: If a third party infringes your Norwegian design registration, we can ask this party to cease his/her activities or alternatively negotiate a license agreement or even sell the design registration, should you so desire.
 If no agreement is made, we can file an infringement case.